 Women’s contraception in the United Arab Emirates

 Condoms and birth control pills are freely available in the UAE.
 In fact, condoms are available at all supermarkets, gas stations, and even small grocery stores.
 You do not need a prescription to buy birth control pills, and you can buy them over the counter at pharmacies.
-They are fairly inexpensive; a strip costs upwards of AED30 (about 7-8 euros).
+They are fairly inexpensive; a strip costs upwards of AED 30.
 It is advisable that you see a doctor before going on the pill.

 There are over 20 birth control pill brands in the United Arab Emirates, which carry trademarks from global pharmaceutical companies such as Janssen-Cilag, Merck, Pfizer, and Bayer.
 Some of the brands include Cilest, Exluton, Femulen, Gynera, Loestrin 20, Loestrin 30, Logynon, Marvelon, Microgynon, Microval, and Yasmin.
 Mirena IUD is also available at leading UAE pharmacies.